24/7 Emergency · CROOKED CREEK, IN(317) 342-7736

 Category Determination

-Every loss gets classified Category 1, 2, or 3 per IICRC S500 before drying begins.
-Meter readings are logged, the source is identified, and a written assessment is built.
-That classification drives PPE, containment, and which materials can be dried versus removed.
+Water is classified as Category 1, 2, or 3 per IICRC S500 protocol based on source and contamination.
+Meter readings are logged, affected materials mapped, and a written assessment produced.
+The Category drives everything downstream, containment, PPE, antimicrobial use, and what materials can be saved versus removed.

 Insurance Partnership